mscroggs/24hourmaths/game-show.md

 {% include _gameperson.html name="TD Dang" twitter="televisionduck" %}
 to an episode of the maths quiz that simply everyone is talking about.

+The music for this show was created by
+{% include _gameperson.html name="Matthew Scroggs" website="https://mscroggs.co.uk" twitter="mscroggs" %}.

+The questions for this show were written by
+{% include _gameperson.html name="Katie Steckles" twitter="stecks" website="https://www.katiesteckles.co.uk" youtube="KatieSteckles" %},

 After this show,
 {% include _gameperson.html name="Lyra Cromwell" %}
-will join the stream to take us through the next section of the show.
+joined the stream to take us through the next section of the show.

 ### {% include _bst_time.html year="2022" month="9" day="29" hour="1" minute="0" format="{12 HOUR}:{MINUTE}{am/pm}" %}: Tom Crawford
 {% include _gameperson.html name="Tom Crawford" youtube="tomrocksmaths" twitter="tomrocksmaths" website="https://tomrocksmaths.com" %} works out how to take a perfect penalty kick.